The Dark Side of Medicine: What Causes Physician Burnout?

 Here is a brief overview of physician burnout by specialty based on recent data from 2022:

 - Emergency Medicine: Due to the high-stress levels in their jobs, emergency medicine doctors are particularly vulnerable to burnout.
-Their mental and emotional health may be negatively impacted by long shifts, fluctuating patient numbers, and the requirement to make quick choices.
+Long shifts, fluctuating patient numbers, and the requirement to make quick choices may impact their mental and emotional health.

 - Critical Care: Doctors specializing in this care experience much stress and run the danger of burnout.
 They frequently deal with life-or-death situations while working long hours in demanding circumstances.